Instagram API Rate Limits: The 200 DM/Hour Cap Explained (2026)

 • No penalties or account flags

 Common misconception: Hitting the Instagram’s hourly limit ≠ getting banned.
 This is expected behavior.
 Instagram’s system simply says “slow down, try again in an hour.”
+If your automation has stopped completely, check our Instagram automation troubleshooting guide for common fixes.
+Tools that take compliance seriously document this in their own help center, see CreatorFlow’s Meta API compliance notes for a vendor-side view.

 The 24-Hour Messaging Window Rule